Am I required to attend orientation to sign up for benefits?

 We just had a new baby.
 Do we wait until we get the social security card to add the baby?

-No, do not wait.
-Notify Human Resources as soon as your child is born.
-You only have 30 days from the baby’s birth to add them to your Medical insurance.
-Contact Human Resources as soon as you receive the Social Security Card and we will update insurance plan records.
+No, do not wait!
+You only have one month from the baby’s birth to add them to your medical insurance.
+It’s best to add the baby as soon as you can after birth.
+Then later, once you receive your baby’s social security number, contact Human Resources and we will update your insurance plan records.

 My son will turn 26 next month.
 When do I take him off my insurance?

-QualChoice and Delta Dental will automatically drop him from coverage when he ages out, and will notify our office so we may adjust your premium (i.e. if your son was your only covered child).
+UMR and Ark.
+Blue Cross/Blue Shield will automatically drop him from medical and dental coverage when he ages out, and will notify our office so we may adjust your premium (i.e. if your son was your only covered child).
 He will be offered continuation of coverage under COBRA.
 For more information, contact Human Resources/Employee Services at (501) 686-5650.

 What effect does having my premiums taken out before or after taxes have on my choice to drop coverage?

-If you have your Medical or Dental insurance premiums taken out of your paycheck before taxes, you may ONLY make changes to your coverage when you have a Qualifying Life Event.
-If you elect to pay your health insurance premiums on an after tax-basis, you may terminate a dependent or all family members at any time during the calendar year.
-You may NOT add dependents without a Qualifying Life Event regardless of your pre-tax/after-tax premium coverage level.
-Contact Human Resources /Employees Services at (501) 686-5650 with your particular question.
+If you have your Medical or Dental insurance premiums taken out of your paycheck before taxes, you may ONLY drop coverage when you have a Qualifying Life Event or at the end of the tax year.
+If you elect to pay your health insurance premiums on an after tax-basis, you may drop a dependent or all family members at any time.

-How do I get new Medical and Pharmacy Cards?
+How do I get new Medical and Dental cards?

 What do I do when medical claims are denied?

-The first thing to do is contact QualChoice at 219-5133 and find out why.
-QualChoice will be able to instruct you on the surest way to rectify the problem or discuss ways to appeal the decision.
-Contact HR/Employee Services at (501) 686-5650 if you are unable to get your claims problem resolved after contacting QualChoice.
+The first thing to do is contact UMR at 1-888-438-6105 and find out why.
+UMR will be able to instruct you on the surest way to rectify the problem or discuss ways to appeal the decision.
+Contact HR/Employee Services at (501) 686-5650 if you are unable to get your claims problem resolved after contacting UMR.
+If you have a question about a UAMS bill, please contact the UAMS SmartCare Concierge at 686-8749.

 Where do I change my retirement investment allocations?